FuturePrayer/century_avenue/README_en.md

 api-key: "my api-key"
 # Forward requests to any large models that comply with the OpenAI API style
 # Attention: Due to issues with Uvicorn's support for h2 and h2c, it is recommended to run FastAPI llm models using Hypercorn for local deployment.
 Otherwise, it may cause errors in non-streaming requests.
+# Versions 2.0.0 and above will only append '/chat/completions' after the baseUrl, while versions below 2.0.0 will append '/v1/chat/completions'.
 openai:
   models:
     - apiKey: "my key"